tomasz-kapela/kmo-guide/slurm.md

 ---
 layout: default
-title: Slurm
+title: SLURM @ WMiI
 navorder: 5
 ---

-# Slurm - workload manager
+# Slurm - workload manager at WMiI

 SLURM is a system for queuing tasks on distributed clusters and allocating resources.
 Each user can ask for any amount of resources (estimated operating time, number of processors,